Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 ## Deployment
-*Github pages* was used to deploy the project.
+*Github pages* was used to deploy the [project](https://maria-mir.github.io/first-project-monkees-rock-band/).
+Some image did not appear after deployment.
+Those image sources were found to have '\' in the beginning.
+It was removed to fix the issue.

 ## Credits